auvred/prettier-pnp/README.md

 ## How?

 Prettier-pnp works like a proxy for `prettier` cli.
 All arguments passed to `prettier-pnp` will be forwarded directly to `prettier`.
-Prettier-pnp adds only two new args:
+Prettier-pnp adds only three new args:

 - `--pnp <plugin name>` or `--pnp <plugin name>@<version>`